gradle/gradle/design-docs/ide-integration.md

 ### Story - Expose natures and builders for projects (2d)

-The Motiviation of this story is to model java projects better within the EclipseProject model.
+The Motiviation here is to model java projects better within the EclipseProject model.
 Therefore we want to provide the Eclipse Model with information about natures and builders.
 A Java Project is identified by having an EclipseModel providing a java nature.
-IDEs should not guess which natures and builders to add.
+IDEs should not guess which natures and builders to add but get the information from the TAPI.

 #### The Api